github/developer.github.com/content/v3/oauth_authorizations.md

   </ul>

   <p>
     We're currently offering a migration period allowing applications to opt in to the new Authorization API behavior.
-This functionality will apply to all API consumers beginning Aril 20, 2015.
+This functionality will apply to all API consumers beginning April 20, 2015.
 Please see <a href="/changes/2015-02-20-migration-period-removing-authorizations-token/">the blog post</a> for full details.
   </p>

   <p>